cecilia-sartori/gs-exam/README.md

 # The worst neighborhood to be a Women in Mexico City

-This repo serves as source for maintaining the final assignment for Geospatial Analysis course page.
+This repo serves as source for maintaining the final assignment for Geospatial Analysis course page and contains all the source code files for reproducing it.
 See the whole project here https://cecilia-sartori.github.io/gs-exam/

 This project aims to map violence against women (VAW) in Mexico City neighborhoods and identify what areas are most at risk within the city.
 After a brief introduction on VAW rates in the world, it will evaluate the spatial dependence between geographic locations of reported cases by using a smaller spatial unit, the census blocks (AGEB).
 In conclusion, it will investigate access to women’s shelters by computing the average travel distance from place of living.